Kunzisoft/AndroidClearChroma/README.md

     getPreferenceScreen().addPreference(pref);
 ```

-You can use `ChromaPreferenceFragmentCompat` for an easier managing of fragment in Preferences.
+Use `ChromaPreferenceFragmentCompat` as a superclass for managing fragments in Preferences.

 ```
 public class ColorPreferenceFragmentCompat extends ChromaPreferenceFragmentCompat {